-- Continued the drive towards a sustainable Behavioral Health Department at the Mobile County Health Department, including additional EHR standardizations and training, adding new providers and sites, and developing a strategic plan for behavioral health. - Hosted a one-day Grief Therapy as Brief Therapy workshop for 54 mental health professionals from both lower Alabama counties. - Cory Wornell, MS, MPH, Director of Training and Evaluation attended an expedited YMHFA train-the-trainer program in Portland, OR during the first week of April, 2016.
-As a certified trainer, Mrs. Wornell will facilitate the coordination of all future YMHFA trainings. - A Behavioral Health Provider ("BHP") candidate has been selected to provide coordinated school care within the Mobile County Public School System.
-This social worker will start service delivery in August 2016. - ADHD Protocol for our portable ADHD Assessment Team was finalized this quarter.
-These services will start in the fall of 2016. - Staff members continue to receive and accept permanent job offers in the integrated health world as the MBHCP-AL effort moves forward.
+- Continued the drive towards a sustainable Behavioral Health Department at the Mobile County Health Department, including additional EHR standardizations and training, adding new providers and sites, and developing a strategic plan for behavioral health. - Hosted a one-day Grief Therapy as Brief Therapy workshop for fifty-four (54) mental health professionals from both lower Alabama counties. - Cory Wornell, MS, MPH, Director of Training and Evaluation, attended an expedited YMHFA train-the-trainer program in Portland, OR during the first week of April, 2016.
+As a certified trainer, Mrs. Wornell will facilitate the coordination of all future YMHFA trainings. - A Behavioral Health Provider ("BHP") candidate has been selected to provide coordinated school care within the Mobile County Public School System. - ADHD Protocol for our portable ADHD Assessment Team was finalized this quarter.
+These services started in the fall of 2016. - Staff members continue to receive and accept permanent job offers in the integrated health world as the MBHCP-AL effort moves forward.
 This quarter, Malaika Russ, LCSW, was hired to direct coordinated care services within one of the emerging Regional Care Organizations. - Created a final budget for the remainder of the project.
 The proposed revised budget was submitted to the Claims Administrator. - Received permission to fund two (2) post-doctoral fellows for 2016 to 2017.
 Both fellows will be enacting our staffing plan for the FQHCs while implementing sustainability and dissemination activities.
 Interviews were conducted and two post-doctoral fellows were hired.
 Each has an interest in system change as well as client-level intervention skills.
 They will begin working with us next quarter.
-These positions are being sought in lieu of hiring more full-time BHP's who have a time-consuming training trajectory and a short time of guaranteed employment with the project. - Numerous dissemination efforts are occurring.
-Across this quarter, eight (8) presentations were accepted to national and international conferences: Association of Behavioral and Cognitive Therapies, American Public Health Association, and the International Society of Traumatic Stress Studies.
+These positions are being sought in lieu of hiring more full-time BHP's who have a time-consuming training trajectory and a short time of guaranteed employment with the project. - Numerous dissemination efforts are occurring: eight (8) presentations were accepted to national and international conferences: Association of Behavioral and Cognitive Therapies, American Public Health Association, and the International Society of Traumatic Stress Studies.
 Three (3) papers were completed and sent out to journals for potential publication.
-Two (2) of these papers were in collaboration with our community partners. - MBHCP-FL has: - Continued Studer Training with all FQHCs in their grant area;
+Two (2) of these papers were in collaboration with our community partners.